The Best Dog Food Meal Delivery Service

 NomNomNow performed consistently well across all of our tests.
 Along with The Farmer’s Dog and Ollie, NomNomNow had the sleekest website, which quizzed us on our dog’s breed, age, health, and eating habits.

-NomNomNow comes in individual, tear-and-serve pouches; the Farmer’s Dog uses larger squeezable baggies that hold two meals each; Ollie comes in plastic trays (reminiscent of Lean Cuisine) that you scoop out.
-As far as instructions and meal prep went, NomNomNow was by far the most simple.
+NomNomNow comes in individual, tear-and-serve pouches; The Farmer’s Dog uses larger squeezable baggies that hold two meals each; Ollie comes in plastic trays (reminiscent of Lean Cuisine) that you scoop out.
+As far as instructions and meal prep went, NomNomNow was by far the simplest.
 We loved that each meal was wrapped separately, eliminating the need to measure out portions or store leftovers.

 We expected Ollie’s neat little food trays to perform comparably, but we were ultimately disappointed.
 Even when thawed, the food seemed dry, sticking to itself and the tray.
 Our welcome kit came with a plastic scooper sized in proportion to our dog’s weight — but it was too deep to scoop enough food out of the shallow trays.
 We had more luck using a dinner spoon to break the food into pieces, then transferring them into the scooper.

-As with every other company, the total price will vary depending on your dog’s weight — meals for five-pound Chihuahua will cost about $28 per week, whereas an 80-pound Golden Retriever’s costs about $64.
-NomNomNow offers new customers 50% off their first two orders, no matter your dog’s size.
+As with every other company, the total price will vary depending on your dog’s weight — meals for a 5-pound Chihuahua will cost about $28 per week, whereas an 80-pound Golden Retriever’s costs about $64.
+NomNomNow offers new customers 50 percent off their first two orders, no matter your dog’s size.

 How long do the meals stay good?
 Raw dog food should not be stored in the fridge for any longer than five days.
 If kept unopened in the freezer, it will be good for up to 6 months.
 Just make sure to thaw frozen meals in the fridge several hours before meal time.

-We loved the option to add multiple dogs to your profile, too — besides The Farmer’s Dog, NomNomNow was the only finalist that would let us shop for both a Dachshund’s and a Siberian Huskey’s diets at the same time.
+We loved the option to add multiple dogs to your profile, too — as with our other two finalists — NomNowNow let us shop for both a Dachshund’s and a Siberian Huskey’s diets at the same time.

 The one thing NomNomNow didn’t come out on top for was delivery flexibility: You’re locked into weekly deliveries of 14 meals per order, so you can’t vary your delivery frequencies as you can with Pure Dog Food or The Farmer’s Dog.
 However, you can pause your subscription up to two weeks in advance by just logging into the website and adjusting your settings.
 And if you’re going out of town and need to stock up for a pet sitter, you can receive extra meals by emailing customer service directly.